The REAL Difference Between 20$ and 100$ Yoga Pants

 The problem is not only the consumerism caused by fast fashion, but most importantly the scary human and environmental impacts well hidden behind it.
 To be able to sell clothes for so cheap and still make a profit, these brands take advantage of cheap labor in poor countries (we beg you to watch The True Cost, really).
 The environmental impact is also scary.
 The fashion industry is one of the most polluting; the bleaching, printing and processing of fabrics release huge amounts of chemicals in our air and water.

 With athleisure gaining popularity and these fast fashion brands introducing activewear, the consumers need to assess their choices regarding our workout clothes.
 Cheap yoga pants may be easier on your wallet, but the planet and cheap labor are the ones paying for it.
 Yoga pants made in developed countries (like the US, Canada, Europe, etc.) are more ethical because people are paid a better wage, work in safe conditions and are protected by a set of laws.
 The downside is that the production cost is higher which makes the clothes more expensive; but hey, at least no one works in sweatshops to make these pants!
 If you want to make an ethical choice, be careful.
-Expensive doesn’t always mean ethical (we won’t point fingers).
+Expensive doesn’t always mean ethical (we won’t point fingers) as will as the quality of the clothes production line .

 At Yoga Dept, we select brands that are making sustainability efforts; Teeki and Onzie are both safely made in the US.
 Teeki uses fabric made from recycled plastic bottles while Onzie has an eco-printing process that is far less harmful for the planet.
 Manduka makes eco-friendly yoga mats that will last a lifetime.
 We clearly indicate eco-friendly clothes with this icon and ethical with this .Yes, it’s more expensive than 20$ yoga pants, but these are clothes we are proud to wear and that will last for a long time.